What is Physical Distribution in Supply Chain Management? A Detailed Guide in 2023

 Road Transport: Trucking is the preferred shipping option for most businesses across the world.
 Trucks, which generally transport manufactured goods rather than bulky commodities, provide faster, more frequent, and cost-effective distribution to more locations across the country than any other logistical alternative.
 Trucks are very useful for short-distance shipments and they can carry both large and small cargo with relatively fast and consistent service.

-Intermodal Transport: Intermodal shipping arrangements, which combine rail and truck transportation for specified stages of the journey, are frequently used by small business for fulfillment.
+Intermodal Transport: Intermodal shipping arrangements, which combine rail and truck transportation for specified stages of the journey, are frequently used by a small business for fulfillment.
 This combination generally results in cheaper overall expenses than single-mode transportation.

 Air Transport: Enterprises often use air freight for the transportation of valuable or perishable goods due to comparatively high transportation costs.
 Reduced inventory-holding expenses and increased sales that may accompany speedier customer service can occasionally balance the high cost of air freight.